 The Barrow County Detention Center Inmate Lookup is a list of people who have been arrested and are in custody, which includes custody status, bail amount, and times you can visit.
 You can get info on anyone processed or released within the last 24 hours.
 Inmates are shown in alphabetical order by last name.
 You’ll be able to find their inmate information faster if you enter your friend or family member’s full name, date of birth, or inmate ID Number.

 If your friend or family member could possibly be at another county jail you should look here, too: Georgia Jails

 A mugshot, or booking photograph, is a picture that the police take when you get processed at jail intake.
-A mugshot is make of one full face and a profile photo.
+A mugshot is made up of one full face photo and a profile photo.
 Your name and jail ID number will be in the pictures, and they are kept on file at the jail.